 We recognize stock-based compensation expense based on the grant date fair value of stock options granted to employees, officers and directors.
-We use the Black-Scholes option pricing model to determine the grant date fair value as our management believes it is the most appropriate valuation method for its option grants.
+We use the Black-Scholes option pricing model, with an estimated forfeiture rate, to determine the grant date fair value as our management believes it is the most appropriate valuation method for its option grants.
 The Black-Scholes model requires inputs for risk-free interest rate, dividend yield, volatility and expected lives of the options.